aryelgois/Medools/README.md

 #### SOFT_DELETE_MODE

-How the soft delete works.
+How the soft delete works

 > Which value [SOFT_DELETE] should be setted to.